vikrantmehta123/iitm-pdsa-leet-code/Week 6.md

                 level_sum += node.val

                 # Add left and right children to the queue if they exist.
-These will be used in next iteration
+                # Nodes in binary tree have at most 2 neighbors only- the right and left child
                 if node.right:
                     q.append(node.right)
                 if node.left: